F Gas regulations

-The system automatically sends out a password to your inbox within a couple of seconds.
+The F Gas system automatically sends out a password to your inbox within a couple of seconds.

 If you did not receive it, please check your ‘Spam’ folder.

-In the case your password is not in your ‘Spam’ folder, please send an e-mail to email@example.com or call us on 01225 667 697 and we will give you your login details so that you can complete your F Gas Certification.
+In the case your F Gas password is not in your ‘Spam’ folder, please send an e-mail to email@example.com or call us on 01225 667 697 and we will give you your login details so that you can complete your F Gas company or sole trader certification.